drdrmc/drdrmc.github.io/about.md

 * [What Google Scholar has found](http://scholar.google.com/citations?user=K2UHT3AAAAA).
 * [What Microsoft Academic says](http://academic.research.microsoft.com/Author/36385).

+#### Books

+* Perrons, R. K., & McAuley, D. (2018). _The Case for "n<<all":
+Why the Big Data Revolution Will Probably Happen Differently in the Mining Sector_.
+In M. J. Clifford, R. K. Perrons,
+S. H. Ali, & T. A. Grice (Eds.), Extracting Innovations:
+Mining, Energy, and Technological Change in the Digital Age (pp. 127-136).
+Boca Raton, Florida: CRC Press.

 #### Journals

 * I.M.
 Leslie and D.R.
 McAuley. _Fairisle: An ATM Network for the